 Each attendance center has developed and implemented a comprehensive safety and crisis plan incorporating both avoidance and management guidelines.
-The comprehensive safety and crisis plan specifically includes provision for: injury prevention; bomb threats, weapons, and explosives on campus; school safety drill program, tornado protection; instruction in safe bus riding practices, emergency aid; postcrisis management; and responding to medical emergencies at an indoor physical fitness facility.
+The comprehensive safety and crisis plan specifically includes provision for: injury prevention; bomb threats, weapons, and explosives on campus; school safety drill program, tornado protection; instruction in safe bus riding practices, emergency aid; post-crisis management; and responding to medical emergencies at an indoor physical fitness facility.
 During each academic year, each school building must conduct a minimum of:

 - 1. Three school fire evacuation drills (fire department present at one) - 2.
 One bus evacuation drill - 3.
 One severe weather and shelter-in-place drill - 4.
 One playground evacuation drill - 5.
-One intruder drill with law enforcement present
+One law enforcement drill to address a school shooting incident and to evaluate the preparedness of school personnel and students.
+This drill shall occur not later than 90 day after the first day of school of each year, and shall require the participation of all school personnel and students present at school at the time of the drill, except for those exempted by administrators or school support personnel.
+(Policy 4:170)